factubsio/BubbleTweaks/README.md

 	Jump to Siege button
 		Only jumps to the first village under siege, I will try to make it cycle through them

+	Loot on the Local Map is coloured:
+		Red - dropped by a dead unit
+		Green - lootable object

 Acknowledgments: